SEC-030: Regulation of Weapons, Fireworks, Explosives, and Other Prohibited Items

 General Public and Visitors:

-The possession, storage, or use of any weapon by the general public or visitors is prohibited on University property in academic, administrative, athletic, entertainment, or student residence buildings; child care or dining facilities; within the Academical Village (including the Lawn); at University memorial sites (including the Memorial to Enslaved Laborers, University Cemetery & Columbarium, and enslaved or free laborer cemeteries such as the Maury Cemetery and Kitty Foster Homestead and Cemetery); or the University Medical Center, or while attending sporting, entertainment, or educational activities.
+The possession, storage, or use of any weapon by the general public or visitors is prohibited on University property in academic, administrative, athletic, entertainment, or student residence buildings; child care or dining facilities; within the Academical Village (including the Lawn); at University memorial sites (including the Memorial to Enslaved Laborers, University Cemetery & Columbarium, the former George Rogers Clark statue site, and enslaved or free laborer cemeteries such as the Maury Cemetery and Kitty Foster Homestead and Cemetery); or the University Medical Center, or while attending sporting, entertainment, or educational activities.
 This prohibition applies regardless of whether a person has a concealed weapon permit.
 This prohibition shall not apply to a law-enforcement officer who is on duty or who is contracted with the University to provide services within the University's territorial jurisdiction and who is providing contracted services to the University at that time.

 - Enhanced Safety and Security Protocols: